 Online rental agencies manage the whole rental process and are probably the safest service on the market.
 They contact the landlord, check the property before renting it, and arrange viewings for potential tenants.
 They also provide assistance with the contract and the house insurance.

-Online rental agencies:
+Other online rental agencies:

 - Qasa (website in Swedish)